OJB-Quantum/Math-and-Physics-How-To/README.md

 *Scroll to the bottom of the page to see Onri's Table of Critical Equations*

-"You can master mathematics if you practice enough final exam reviews of desired mathematical subjects.
-Being good at mathematics is a matter of practice". - O.J.B.
+"Being good or great at mathematics is a matter of practice.
+Isolating a term in a complex mathematical formula is like untangling a knot, it requires persistence & loosening of things". - O.J.B.

 ---